 The World’s First Comprehensive AI Law

 The EU AI Act has been in force since August 2024.
 It is the world’s first comprehensive legislation for regulating artificial intelligence, and it applies to every organization that develops, deploys, or provides AI systems.
-As of June 2026, we are in the middle of the implementation phase: two deadlines have already passed, and the high-risk deadline falls on 2 August 2026 under current law (provisionally set to move to 2 December 2027 under the Digital Omnibus of 7 May 2026, formal adoption still pending).
-The high-risk classification is unchanged, so organizations that prepare now have time on their side.
+As of August 2026, four deadlines have passed - the last of them on 2 August 2026, when the transparency duties under Art.
+50 became binding.
+The high-risk deadline now falls on 2 December 2027 for standalone systems.
+The classification behind it is unchanged, so the additional lead time is exactly that: lead time.

 This article provides a sober overview of the current state: what already applies, what is coming when, which obligations affect your organization, and what you should do in the next 90 days.